 “How often do you see a film set in contemporary Nazareth?
 And a really good one, with heart, humour, dynamism, and politics served without pressure or pain?.”– C.J.
 Johnson ABC Radio (Australia)

 “An intimate, well-played disquisition on what it means to be a Palestinian abroad versus a Palestinian at home.” – Jay Weissberg, Variety

 In 2017 NFS purchased and donated two Canon digitial cameras to Noosa District High School for their Film, Television and New Media students.
-Here is one of the short films presented at their end of year 'Noscars' event - Without Trucks, Australia Stops.
+Here is one of the genre trailers presented at their end of year 'Noscars' event - Agent of A.S.S. by Ben Axiak.

-and screening times, please visit the Noosa Cinemas website.
+Don't miss Rocketman, and Yesterday, directed by Danny Boyle.
+For details and screening times, please visit the Noosa

 Wednesday screening times are 10:00am; 2:30pm; 5:00pm and 7:15pm.
 Monday screening times are 10:00am and 6:30pm (with allocated seating).
 Please give yourself plenty of time to park and buy your choc tops!